iotaledger/susee-streams-poc/iota-bridge/README.md

 have a look into the
 [*AppServer Connector Mockup Tool* README](../app-srv-connector-mock/README.md).

-### IOTA Bridge Error Handling for lorawan-node Endpoints
+### IOTA Bridge Error Handling for lorawan-rest Endpoints

 The `--error-handling` argument described above, can be used to specify how internal errors of the *SUSEE Node* are handled when